mateimicu/mateimicu/content/docker-dynamic-commands.md

 Successfully built 4eb0161a51ab
 ```
 Another problem with updating images is the amount of unnecessary updated it will bring, a docker image should be light and only contain the **required** dependencies.
-Thankfully most containers don't and **shouldn't** be exposed to the internet.This minimises the attack vectors a bad actor can use.
+Thankfully most containers don't and **shouldn't** be exposed to the internet.
+This minimizes the attack vectors a bad actor can use.

 ### Caching
 Another problem with `apt-get` in a container is the caching problem.
 You can't have a docker file that looks like this: